TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 2. Fork the repository to your personal github.

 3. Use git clone and copy paste the SSH URL.
-You will clone the master branch by defauly.
+You will clone the master branch by default.
   For example, <code>git clone git@github.com:TatianaTylosky/amaze-curric.git</code>

 4. Create a new branch and name it appropriately.
    For example, <code>git checkout -B tati-edits</code>

 5. Locally make edits to this new branch.
-   **NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.**
+   **NOTE: If you need to make changes to file names you need to make sure all other pull request have been merge.**

 6. Do <code>git status</code> in order to see the file you have changed.
 Then use <code>git add